ku-dml/mol-infer/2L-model/README.md

 ---
-title: "Readme for the Cyclic Improved Package of Project Mol-Infer"
+title: "Readme for the 2L-model Package of Project Mol-Infer"
-date: "Feb 15, 2021"
+date: "March 20, 2021"
 author: "Discrete Mathematics Lab, Kyoto University"
 ---

 **STATUS**

+Todo:

++ English manual of Modules 1 and 2
++ Japanese manual of Module 3

 We have carefully prepared this repository.
 If one finds bugs or mistakes, please contact us so that we can fix them in the next release.
 Thank you.